-As with my career decisions I have gradually moved from being a Full-stack(UI Primary) engineer to a back-end/platform engineer.
+As my career progressed, I have gradually moved from being a Full-stack(UI Primary) engineer to a back-end/platform engineer.
 While I still retain my love for React, I believe React shouldn’t be the norm of web development.
-The whole ecosystem around React is maddening.
-It’s certainly built for highly interactive web applications, but in my opinion it has no place in a static blog generation.
+The whole ever-changing ecosystem around React is maddening.
+It’s certainly built for highly interactive and complex web applications, but in my opinion it doesn’t hold much value in static blog generation.

-Also GraphQL is kinda overkill for a blog too.
+Also GraphQL seemed a bit overkill for a blog too.

 There are certain pain points that were bugging me for a long time.